zyqfork/llmchat/docs/faq-en.md

 ## How to get help quickly?

-1. Ask ChatGPT / Bing / Baidu / Google, etc.
+1. Ask ChatGPT / Bing / Google, etc.
 2. Ask online friends.
 Please provide background information and a detailed description of the problem.
 High-quality questions are more likely to get useful answers.

 # Deployment Related Questions